KrishnaDistributedcomputing/CodeRepo/Python.md

 In this example, we call the greet function with two arguments: 'John' and 'Hi'.
 The default value of the greeting argument is overridden by the value 'Hi', so the function prints "Hi, John!".

 ### Can you provide an example of a function with both default and non-default arguments?
-Sure!
-Here is an example of a function with both default and non-default arguments:
+Example of a function with both default and non-default arguments:

 ```python
 def greet(greeting='Hello', name):